-Step 4 of the new revenue model requires entities to allocate the transaction price to the performance obligations.
-To do this, the standalone selling price of each item must first be determined.
-This article illustrates the process of estimating standalone selling prices by providing a comprehensive example.
+Step 4 of the ASC 606 revenue model requires entities to allocate the transaction price to the performance obligations.
+To do this, the standalone selling price (SSP) of each item must first be determined.
+This article illustrates the process of estimating SSP by providing a comprehensive example.
 The following key accounting issues are addressed in the article:

-- When should the residual approach be applied to multiple items to establish an aggregate standalone selling price?
+- When should the residual approach be applied to multiple items to establish an aggregate SSP?

 - What factors should be considered when using the adjusted market assessment approach?

-- How is the relative standalone selling price method applied to allocate transaction price?
+- How is the relative SSP method applied to allocate transaction price?

 The basic accounting principles involved in this example are discussed at length in Standalone Selling Prices.
-This article applies those principles to a particular set of facts.
-The “Transaction Summary” section provides a summary solution to the example and the “Conclusion” section of this article provides a summary of the accounting analysis.
+This article applies those principles to a set of hypothetical facts created to showcase these points.
+This article also provides examples of real companies and how they apply these concepts.

-SmartHomes Inc. (SmartHomes) is a vendor of home-automation equipment.
-SmartHomes sells a single hub called the “Home Uploading Base” (HUB) through a large retailer in the United States.
-The HUB connects to a number of items including lights, locks, thermostats, blinds, etc., all of which are sold separately by third-parties (SmartHomes only sells the HUB, not any of the additional items).
-The HUB connects wirelessly to the products through the “SmartHomes App” which is downloaded on customers’ smartphones.
-The app allows the HUB to use a wireless internet connection to establish a correspondence between the HUB and the additional third-party products.
+SmartHomes Inc. (SmartHomes), a vendor of home-automation equipment, sells a single hub called the “Home Uploading Base” (HUB) through a large online retailer in the United States.
+The HUB connects to several items including lights, locks, thermostats, and doorbells, all of which are sold separately by third parties.
+The system also connects wirelessly to the products through the “SmartHomes App” which allows the HUB to use an internet connection to establish a correspondence to additional third-party products through the HUB.

 Included in these transaction prices is one year of post-contract maintenance that may be renewed on a yearly basis for $20.
 SmartHomes also provides post-contract telephone support for technical problems involving the HUB within the first year after the date of purchase.
 The telephone support is not offered on a stand-alone basis.